deadlyvipers/dojo_rules/introduction.md

-Hellow my name is mgrunberg
+Hello my name is mgrunberg.
+My favorite path is Ruby